Q1: Open the bonnet, identify where you would check the engine coolant level and tell me how you would check the engine has the correct level.

 Q4: Open the bonnet, identify where you would check the engine oil level and tell me how you would top up the engine if it doesn't have enough oil.

 A4: Identify where the dip stick is.
-(Marker 2 in the picture of my car below) Advise that the oil level should be between the minimum and maximum levels.
+(Arrow 2 in the picture of my car at the bottom of the page) Advise that the oil level should be between the minimum and maximum levels.
 (To do this remove the dipstick, clean on a cloth etc, then replace.
 Remove once more to get an accurate reading.
 Do this when the engine has cooled but not when its cold).
 Also identify where you would put the oil in should the engine need topping up.
-(Marker 3 in the picture of my car below) You DO NOT have to actually do this on the test!
+(Arrow 3 in the picture of my car below) You DO NOT have to actually do this on the test!

 Q5: Open the bonnet, identify where the Windscreen Washer reservoir is and tell me how you check the level?

 A5: Identify where the screen wash bottle is.
-(Marker 5 in the picture of my car below) Advise that the bottle has no min/max markers and therefore a visual check of the see-through bottle should be made and sufficient fluid should be added regularly to keep levels up.
-In the Mazda, there is a dip stick attached to the bottle lid for checking.
+(Arrow 5 in the picture of my car at the bottom of the page) Advise that the bottle has no min/max markers and therefore a visual check of the see-through bottle should be made and sufficient fluid should be added regularly to keep levels up.
+In the Mazda 2, there is a dip stick attached to the bottle lid for checking.
 Simply remove, wipe and replace the same as the oil check.

 Q6: Show me how you would check that the horn is working (off road only).